 Develop an understanding of frequently used concepts—such as diversity, equity, and social justice—through the lens of race and racism.
 Throughout this two-hour session, participants reflect on their own identities and challenge their daily practices to begin a journey toward critical consciousness.

-Learn about other trainings available on campus by visting the One Zone page and continue your journey of making a difference.
+Learn about other sessions available on campus by visting the One Zone page and continue your journey of making a difference.

-Check out currently scheduled in-person sessions or schedule a training session for your NYU organization, office, or group.
+Check out currently scheduled live sessions or schedule a session for your NYU organization, office, or group.